UNITE DESIGN AND ART - CLEAR

 - Moreover, many marbles are only available in limited quantities, which also influences the value of exclusive and high-quality materials.

-Marble - why does it always look cold
+Marble - why does it always feel cold

 Just like wood or plastic, marble takes on room temperature and thus has the same temperature as the other materials.
 However, when we touch an object made of wood, it appears much warmer than a marble slab.
 This phenomenon is caused by the different thermal conductivity of the materials.